-Setting up the Python 3.10 as default require some additional steps.
+Setting up Python 3.10 as default require some additional steps.
 Follow along.

-Warning: There are many applications in your Ubuntu system which depends on stock version of Python 3.9.
+Warning: Many applications in your Ubuntu system depend on the stock version of Python 3.9.
 Hence, be very sure that your work applications (e.g. GIMP, GNOME Terminal etc.) are compatible with Python 3.10.
 So, be cautious.

 apt-cache rdepends python3.8